The Borrowers (book series): Presentation

 All five Borrowers novels feature the Clock family; Pod, Homily and Arrietty.
 In the first book they live in a house reportedly based on The Cedars where Norton was raised.

 The primary cause of trouble and source of plot is the interaction between the minuscule Borrowers and the "human beans", whether the human motives are kind or selfish.
 The main character is teenage Arrietty, who often begins relationships with Big People that have chaotic effects on the lives of herself and her family, causing her parents to react with fear and worry.

-The Borrowers are miniature people who live below a clock in a house located in England.
-Homily, Pod and Arrietty are their names.
-Pod goes 'Borrowing' for items, Homily does the usual motherhood jobs and Arrietty becomes even more curious about the human being life each and every day.

 As a result of Arrietty's curiosity and friendships with Big People, her family are forced to move their home several times from one place to another, making their lives more adventurous than the average Borrower would prefer.
 After escaping from their home under the kitchen floorboards of an old English manor they finally settle down in the home of a caretaker on the grounds of an old church.

-Along the way, they meet more characters: other Borrowers, including a young man around Arrietty's age who lives outdoors and whose only memory of his family is the descriptive phrase, "Dreadful Spiller", which he uses as a name (introduced in The Borrowers Afield), the Harpsichord family who are relatives of the Clock family, and Peregrine ("Peagreen") Overmantel; and also Big People such as Mild Eye the gypsy, Tom Goodenough, the gardener's son, and Miss Menzies, a sweet but overly helpful woman.
+Along the way, they meet more characters: other Borrowers, including a young man around Arrietty's age who lives outdoors and whose only memory of his family is the descriptive phrase, "Dreadful Spiller", which he uses as a name (introduced in The Borrowers Afield); the Harpsichord family who are relatives of the Clock family; Peregrine ("Peagreen") Overmantel; and Big People such as Mild Eye the gypsy; Tom Goodenough, the gardener's son; and Miss Menzies, a sweet but overly helpful woman.
 Most Borrower names are "borrowed" from human objects.
 Stainless is named after items in the kitchen cutlery drawer.